AravindhPandiyan/Parkinsons_FOG/docs/api/app/router/inference_router.md

         The return values of the function are dependent on the current state of the API.

-`prediction(choice: api.app.models.inference_model.StreamingOptionModel, request: starlette.requests.Request, background_tasks: starlette.background.BackgroundTasks)`
+`streamers(choice: api.app.models.inference_model.StreamingOptionModel, request: starlette.requests.Request, background_tasks: starlette.background.BackgroundTasks)`
-:   `prediction` is an API route for loading the choices between **Web Socket** and **gRPC** connections for **inference streaming**.
+:   `streamers` is an API route for loading the choices between **Web Socket** and **gRPC** connections for **inference streaming**.

     Params: